 Bhutan and the UN Resolution on Happiness and Development

 In 2011, the UN unanimously adopted a General Assembly resolution, introduced by Bhutan with support from 68 member states, calling for a “holistic approach to development” aimed at promoting sustainable happiness and wellbeing.
 This was followed in April 2012 by a UN High-Level Meeting on “Happiness and Wellbeing: Defining a New Economic Paradigm” designed to bring world leaders, experts and civil society and spiritual leaders together to develop a new economic paradigm based on sustainability and wellbeing.
 This builds on the Government of Bhutan’s pioneering work to develop the GNH Index.

 Composition of the GNH Index

-The Gross National Happiness Index is a single number index developed from the 33 indicators categorized under nine domains.
-The Centre for Bhutan Studies constructed the GNH Index using robust multidimensional methodology known as Alkire Foster method.
+The Gross National Happiness Index is a single number index developed from the 33 indicators categorised under nine domains.
+The Centre for Bhutan Studies constructed the GNH Index using robust multidimensional methodology known as Alkire-Foster method.

 The concept of GNH has often been explained by its four pillars; good governance, sustainable socio-economic development, cultural preservation, and environmental conservation.
 The four pillars have been further classified into nine domains in order to create widespread understanding of GNH and to reflect the holistic range of GNH values.